FriendsOfSymfony/FOSCKEditorBundle/README.md

 Introduction
 ------------

-The bundle provides a [CKEditor](https://ckeditor.com/) integration for your Symfony Project.
+The bundle provides a [CKEditor 4](https://ckeditor.com/ckeditor-4/) integration for your Symfony Project.
 It automatically registers the new `ckeditor` form type which can be easily as well as highly configured.

 Migration from IvoryCKEditorBundle to FOSCKEditorBundle